 A good trade-in may lower your down payment when financing.
 You may also qualify for rebates or other incentives for individual vehicles.
 Be sure to ask about trade-in value and incentives before making a decision about auto financing for bad credit or leasing a car with bad credit.

 When you get a bad credit auto loan to finance your vehicle, you are free to care for it or not as you wish.
 You may put as many or as few miles on it as your life demands.
 The condition of the car and the mileage will affect the resale value, but they do not impact your loan or the amount you pay for the car.
 When you lease a car, you agree to a mileage limit during the time you have the vehicle.
 You must also return the car in good condition or pay costly fees for any damages.
 If you use bad credit car loans to purchase your vehicle, you receive any value left in the car concerning the trade-in or sale value.

 At The End Of Your Lease

 When you lease a car, you can be less concerned with the vehicle’s resale value.
 However, at the end of the lease, you are left empty-handed.
 You will not have a car to drive.
-You will also not have a vehicle to trade in or sell for money to put toward your next automobile.
-However, you may find that leasing a car fits your financial needs because of the lower costs.
+You will also not have a vehicle to trade in or sell to put money toward your next automobile.
+However, you may find that leasing a car fits your financial needs better than car loans for bad credit borrowers because of the lower costs.
 You may intend to continue leasing.
 In that case, you do not require a trade-in or down payment.